skip to content

 Professional Activities

 Anna Ida has experience working at a law firm on EU projects focused on cybersecurity, accountability, and human rights within digital ecosystems.
 She has contributed to initiatives involving the use of public sector high-value datasets, AI for Public Policy, as well as privacy and security issues in satellite data and data protection in distributed resident energy networks.
-Prior to this, Anna worked on projects in asset tracking and distributed ledger (blockchain) infrastructure projects, exploring applications such as distributed ledger technologies in banking and carbon tracking in marine fuel distribution.
+Prior to this, Anna worked on projects in asset tracking and distributed ledger (blockchain) infrastructure projects, exploring applications such as ML for cryptocurrencies in banking and carbon tracking in marine fuel distribution.

 Publications